 • What is our overall goal?

-Put simply, the Agreement should cover the roles and responsibilities of you and your collaborators.
-It should set out relevant deadlines, standards and ownership rights.
-For example, if you’re creating a new product, who will officially own it?
+Essentially, the Agreement should clarify the roles and responsibilities of you and your collaborators, set relevant deadlines, and address ownership rights.
+For example, if you’re developing a new product, it’s crucial to determine who will officially own the resultant innovations.
+If you need more assistance, our guide on contract review and redraft offers further insights into solidifying these arrangements.

 Intellectual Property